 With a few clicks, subscribers can assemble a five-item bundle from Honest’s 130 products for a flat rate of $54.95.
 That’s a savings of $10 from what one-off buyers pay.
 Plus, subscribers get free shipping.

 If customers tire of any product in their subscription bundle, they can substitute a new product before their next shipment goes out.

 To achieve such a well-integrated subscription bundling experience, it’s important to choose your eCommerce subscription platform carefully.

-Providers such as Ordergroove partner with the top eCommerce platforms like Shopify and BigCommerce to offer a seamless experience you can track and analyze.
+Providers such as Ordergroove partner with the top eCommerce platforms like Shopify, Salesforce, and BigCommerce to offer a seamless experience you can track and analyze.
 Learn which subscription prompts lead to the most enrollments and which need an improved call to action.

 7. Magic Spoon: Try without risk

 Magic Spoon tries to capture the flavors of favorite — and sugary — kids’ cereals in a much healthier way.
 Whether customers enroll in a subscription program or purchase a one-time four-pack of cereal, the company offers a full refund on the first order if the customer isn’t satisfied.